Yes, that’s right, the seven W’s of content marketing.

 Google’s good old autocomplete function works a treat too.
 Begin to type a relevant search term, and Google will present you with a whole host of other related words and phrases that people are using in their search.
 It’s a fantastic way to uncover less competitive long-tail phrases that you could be targeting.

-Aim to write yourself a target list of 5-10 keywords and phrases that you want to be discoverable for and work hard to weave these sensibly into your content.
+Aim to write yourself a target list of 5-10 keywords and phrases that you want to be discoverable for and work hard to work these into your content.

 Where and how are you going to distribute your content?